Manual Recliners vs Power Recliners: 5 Differences You Should Know in 2019

 At La-Z-Boy Home Furnishings & Décor, we’ve helped thousands find the perfect recliner for their body type and specific needs.

 In order to make the right decision, it’s important to understand the differences between manual recliners and power recliners.

-In this article, we’ll take a look at X differences you should know between manual vs power recliners.
+In this article and video, we’ll take a look at five differences you should know between manual vs power recliners.

 1) Number of Locking Positions

 The locking reclining system on manual La-Z-Boy Recliners offer 16 rocking and 3 footrest positions.

 This means you have a total of 48 different combinations of chair and footrest positions to choose from on a manual recliner.

 On the other hand, power recliners have four electronic buttons that control the position of your chair and footrest.

 When you press and release each button, the position of your chair or footrest will lock in position.
 No matter where you stop.